 Knowing that we would be touring parliament the next morning, during our evening walk we managed to capture some beautiful pictures of the exterior.

 Then in the morning, the boys decided that it would be great fun to chase the geese.
-A lot of tourists thought it was great entertainment and were snapping pictures of them, but apparently the police wasn’t so amused
+A lot of tourists thought it was great entertainment and were snapping pictures of them, but apparently the police weren’t so amused.

 The Parliament tour was fun.
 If you have the opportunity, try to go.

 We wandered the downtown core around more, and then made our way to Chinatown for lunch.
 Yum!

 The boys were quite tired from a somewhat late evening, plus they were overdue for a nap, so after lunch, we took them back to the hotel to rest while Jeremy did some more solo exploring.

 Once the boys woke up, we took them to Beacon Hill Park for more exploring.